Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Abstract

 \section{Abstract}

-Multi-person pose understanding from RGB videos includes three complex tasks: pose estimation, tracking and motion forecasting.
-Among these three tasks, pose estimation and tracking are correlated, and tracking is crucial to motion forecasting.
-Most existing works either focus on a single task or employ cascaded methods to solve each individual task separately, which are sub-optimal.
-In this paper, we propose Snipper, a framework to perform multi-person 3D pose estimation, tracking, and motion forecasting simultaneously in a single shot.
-Key to Snipper is a simple yet powerful video deformable attention mechanism to aggregate spatiotemporal information from the video snippet.
-Building upon this deformable attention, a visual transformer is learned to encode the spatiotemporal features from multi-frame images and to decode informative pose features to update multi-person pose queries.
-Last, these queries are regressed to predict multi-person pose trajectories and future motions.
+Multi-person pose understanding from RGB videos involves three complex tasks: pose estimation, tracking and motion forecasting.
+Intuitively, accurate multi-person pose estimation facilitates robust tracking, and robust tracking builds crucial history for correct motion forecasting.
+Most existing works either focus on a single task or employ multi-stage approaches to solving multiple tasks separately, which tends to make sub-optimal decision at each stage and also fail to exploit correlations among the three tasks.
+In this paper, we propose Snipper, a unified framework to perform multi-person 3D pose estimation, tracking, and motion forecasting simultaneously in a single stage.
+We propose an efficient yet powerful deformable attention mechanism to aggregate spatiotemporal information from the video snippet.
+Building upon this deformable attention, a video transformer is learned to encode the spatiotemporal features from the multi-frame snippet and to decode informative pose features for multi-person pose queries.
+Finally, these pose queries are regressed to predict multi-person pose trajectories and future motions in a single shot.
 In the experiments, we show the effectiveness of Snipper on three challenging public datasets where our generic model rivals specialized state-of-art baselines for pose estimation, tracking, and forecasting.
 Code is available at \href{https://github.com/JimmyZou/Snipper}{https://github.com/JimmyZou/Snipper}.